pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 I feel like this experiment pretty much works now?

+1

 Maybe next up is tweaking up the physics.
 Like stop bouncing always only exactly 180° onto your backtrail.
-And leave the Puck moving for longer, but slow it down with friction And teach the Arrow Keys to push and turn it
+And leave the Puck moving for longer, but slow it down with friction.
+And teach the Arrow Keys to push and turn the Pong Puck

+2

+The logic isn't quite right.
+Calling Pong like this sends us back some "Note: Snap" complaints.
+So something somewhere isn't predicting the Turtle movement perfectly

+3

 And we could come make this experiment easier to run.
 To get it going, we could let you say something like